Main header image

 Eligibility

-Applicants must be dependent* children of salaried, full-time employees of Brown Brothers Harriman & Co., or any of its subsidiaries, who have a minimum of two (2) years continuous employment with the company as of the application deadline date (April 16) and remain employed as of the initial scholarship award date.
+Applicants must be dependent* children of salaried, full-time employees of Brown Brothers Harriman & Co., or any of its subsidiaries, who have a minimum of two (2) years continuous employment with the company as of the application deadline date and remain employed as of the date recipients are notified.

 Children of deceased or retired employees are also eligible.